Owls in the NFL

 Leverette's NFL bio

 Leverett came to Rice as a grad transfer in 2019 and was signed by Tampa as a non-drafted free agent in 2020.
 He was on the Bucs' practice squad in 2020 before making the roster in 2021.
 He made his debut on November 28 vs. Indianapolis and was presented a game ball for his efforts.
 After seeing action in just two games in 2021, Leverett played in 11 games with 10 starts at left guard in 2022.
 Overall, he has played in 16 games with 10 starts.
-He played in three games in a reserve role in 2023 and signed with New England in the offseason as a free agent.
+He played in three games in a reserve role in 2023 and signed with New England prior to the 2024 season, and joined the Cardinals after his release from the Patriots

 Luke McCaffrey